 Further on evaluation

-The grade is based on the evaluation of the reports.
-If not passed, new measurements must be carried out at the next ordinary course.
+The grade is based on the evaluation of the work including exercises, lab work, and writing reports.
+If not passed, all the work must be carried out at the next ordinary course.

 Recommended previous knowledge

 The course Technical Acoustics or Marine Acoustics or a corresponding course on fundamental acoustics.

 The course material will be a collection of papers and excerpts from books that are relevant for the laboratory exercises.

 Language of instruction: English, Norwegian